-- (a) If an employee works in an area where staff are in direct contact with visitors to the Port Arthur Historic Sites, or regularly works in public areas at the Port Arthur Historic Sites, the wearing of a uniform is compulsory. - (b) An employee undertaking duties as in (a) above, is to be supplied with a sufficient, suitable and serviceable uniform free of cost. - (c) An employee supplied with a uniform is to return all items which contain the employer's logo prior to ceasing employment. - (d) An employee supplied with a uniform is to have it replaced on a "fair wear and tear" basis or such other arrangement as may be determined by the employer.
+- (a) An employee required to wear a uniform in undertaking duties is to be supplied with a sufficient, suitable and serviceable uniform free of cost. - (b) An employee supplied with a uniform is to return it prior to ceasing employment if required to do so. - (c) An employee supplied with a uniform is to have it replaced on a "fair wear and tear" basis or such other arrangement as may be determined by the employer.

-2. PROTECTIVE CLOTHING AND EQUIPMENT
+2. PROTECTIVE CLOTHING, EQUIPMENT, TOOLS AND PERSONAL EFFECTS

-- (a) An employee required to wear protective clothing, including wet weather gear, in undertaking duties is to be supplied with the protective clothing at the employers cost. - (b) An employee supplied with protective clothing or wet weather equipment is to return it prior to ceasing employment if required to do so. - (c) All tools and equipment that are ordinarily required for the necessary performance of an employee's duties are to be supplied by the employer. - (d) Where, in the performance of an employee's duties, an employee's clothing, spectacles, hearing aids or tools relevant to the work performed are damaged or destroyed compensation is to be made by the employer to the extent of the loss sustained. - (e) Compensation is not payable in circumstances where an employee is entitled to claim for the loss sustained by way of the Workers' Rehabilitation and Compensation Act 1988.
+- (a) An employee required to wear protective clothing, including wet weather gear, in undertaking duties is to be supplied with the protective clothing at the employers cost. - (b) An employee supplied with protective clothing or wet weather equipment is to return it prior to ceasing employment if required to do so. - (c) An employee supplied with protective clothing or wet weather equipment is to return it prior to ceasing employment if required to do so. - (d) Where, in the performance of an employee's duties, and employee's clothing, spectacles, hearing aids or tools relevant to the work performed are damaged or destroyed compensation is to be made by the employer to the extent of the loss sustained. - (e) Compensation is not payable in circumstances where an employee is entitled to claim for the loss sustained by way of the Workers' Rehabilitation and Compensation Act 1988.